hyds/hds-merge-db/README.md

 # Synopsis

-This HYSCRIPT aims to merge two or more large Hydstra(TM) systems into one system.
+This HYSCRIPT aims to merge two or more large Hydstra(TM) FoxPro systems into one system.
 Typically you should not perform the merge task on a production system, but rather on a copy of that system

 Mergify-hy assumes that when merging two or more Hydstra systems, you will want to keep one of the systems intact.
 This is called the "base system".